 Outcome

-As part of the program, ÄIO and Gelatex gathered extensive knowledge on the criteria that novel food companies must meet to comply with EFSA’s requirements and food safety procedures by navigating the approval process with their own products.
+As part of the program, ÄIO and Gelatex gathered extensive knowledge on the criteria that novel food companies must meet to comply with European Food Safety Authorities (EFSA’s) requirements and food safety procedures by navigating the approval process with their own products.
+To find out the full results of this investigation read our concluding blogpost for this project.

-In May 2024, the first public tasting of novel food was held at the Latitude59 conference, showcasing the goals of the national innovation lab to reduce bureaucracy and promote innovation.
+The impact analysis highlighted the high export potential of the novel food sector and the opportunities it offers for fostering international cooperation.
+In May 2024, the first public novel food tasting in Europe was held at the Latitude59 conference, demonstrating the goal of the national innovation lab — to reduce bureaucracy and promote innovation.
+Read more about it here.